sankeer28/DiscordBot-v2/README.md

 - Return images from Pexels.
 - Download URLs from many different sources and return them to the chat including SoundCloud, Youtube, Tiktok, Twitter(X), Instagram and [more](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 - Ask questions regarding uploaded images.
-- Chat History is temporarily saved to memory to have more realistic conversations.
+- Chat history is temporarily saved to memory to have more realistic conversations.

 ## Running locally
 ### Installing Dependencies